 A daily devotional time with God takes commitment.
 Such commitment leads to spiritual growth because I get to know God more through his Word and talking to him.
-Furthermore this time with God propels me to love him even more and express it to him by being obedient to his word.
-One night Darby was tired and when Elliot told her it was time to go and get the Bible she started crying.
-She did not want to go and get it, but she did anyway.
-I am reminded by her example that though I may not want to have my devotional time, I need it and should just do it.
+Furthermore, this time with God propels me to love him even more and express it to him by being obedient to his word.
+One night Darby was tired and when Elliot told her it was time to get the Bible she cried.
+She did not want to get it, but she did anyway.
+I am reminded by her example that though I may not want to have my devotional time; I need it and should just do it.

 God has graciously spoken through the Scriptures.
 The psalmist understood this grace gift (Psalm 119), even though he had only a portion of the full counsel of God’s word.
 In writing to Timothy, the Apostle Paul gave the purpose of this gift, “ All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16-17).
 Why would I even consider not having a daily intake of the Scripture God has given me?